pkoperek/braindump/_drafts/scala_android_home.md

 4. Run `sbt "project core" gen-idea`
 5. Open the project in IntelliJ (not import - this doesn't work - **open**)
-5. After opening in IDEA - open `android` module settings.
+5. After opening in IDEA:
-6. Set the language level to `6.0`.
+5.1.
+In `android` module settings set the language level to `6.0`.
+5.2.
+In `desktop` module settings remove `null` from source roots list.
+5.3.
+Unmark `gen/com` as source root.

 Fork of template contains following improvements:
 1. Fixes project layout (`src/main/scala` instead of `src`)